hkskoglund/libantjs/README.md

 libant
 ======

-Library for the ANT protocol over USB
+Library for the ANT protocol over USB for node.js

 <h1>Usage</h1>